Peruz/ElectraProcessing/README.md

 Distribute
 ---

-I reccomend using `pyinstaller` to build the app and make it easy to distribute.
+I recommend using `pyinstaller` to build the app and make it easy to distribute.
 Always within the virtual environment run
 ```
 pip install pyinstaller